plewalle/OptimalPaths_QMTP/README.md

 https://doi.org/10.1017/9781009103909

-The codes included herein can be used to reproduce Figs. 9.2 and 9.10 of the text, or variants on them.
+The codes included herein can be used to reproduce Figs. 9.2 and 9.10 of the text, or variants thereof.

 Specifically: QMTP_MLP_run.py is associated with Fig. 9.2, and QMTP_SQT_run.py is associated with Fig. 9.10.
 The other auxiliary codes included here define various integration, simulation, and/or plotting functions that are used in the run scripts.